May 7, 2026

 Understanding your rights before you step into the exam room is essential.
 Here is what Florida law and court rules allow.

-Do You Have to Attend?
+Do You Have to Attend the Exam?

 In most circumstances, yes.
 Under PIP law, refusing a properly scheduled CME gives the insurer grounds to suspend your benefits.
 In active litigation, failing to comply with a Rule 1.360 exam order can result in court sanctions, including the dismissal of your claim.
 Your attorney will confirm whether the specific request in your case is legally valid and properly noticed before advising you to attend.

-Can You Bring Someone?
+Can You Bring Someone With You?

 Generally, yes.
 Florida courts have held that injury victims have the right to have a representative present during an IME — this could be a paralegal, a legal assistant, or another witness.
 Having someone present serves several purposes: it creates a second account of what was asked and what happened, it deters improper examiner conduct, and it provides a record that can be used if the doctor’s report misrepresents the exam.